 - An external examination of the body for growths and/or other abnormalities

-Recommendations for Dogs
+Required/Recommended Vaccinations for Dogs

-Note: We also offer canine influenza, Lyme and rattlesnake vaccines when appropriate.
+Note: We also offer canine influenza, Lyme, and rattlesnake vaccines when appropriate.

-Recommended Vaccines for Cats
+Required/Recommended Vaccinations for Cats

 - Feline Herpes Virus I

-Note: We will recommend a Feline Leukemia vaccine if your cat is at risk.
+Note: We will recommend a Feline leukemia vaccine if your cat is at risk.